Student veterinary physiotherapist manoeuvring a horse's front leg

 Veterinary Physiotherapy student, Adelaide standing with a horse

-I have been able to put research into my own subjects of interest and learn a new skill that I can take with me on my journey to becoming a Veterinary Physiotherapist.
+I have been able to [carry out] research into my own subjects of interest and learn a new skill that I can take with me on my journey to becoming a veterinary physiotherapist.

 Teaching and modules